 - You would have to show that you do not have enough cash and assets convertible into cash in excess of current working capital to meet your tax obligations.
 You would also have to show you cannot borrow the amount needed except on terms that would inflict serious loss and hardship.

 - To qualify for an extension, you have to provide security for the tax debt.
 The determination of the kind of security—such as a bond, filing a notice of lien, mortgage, pledge, deed of trust, personal surety, or another form of security—will depend on the particular circumstances involved.
-When your application for an extension is granted you must deposit any collateral agreed upon with the IRS.
-No collateral will be required if you have no assets.
+Whenthey grant your application for an extension you must deposit any collateral agreed upon with the IRS.
+They will not require collateral if you have no assets.

 Form 1127 is used to apply for an Extension to Pay.
 A statement of assets and liabilities must be attached as well as an itemized list of receipts and disbursements for the 3 months preceding the tax due date.

 Home equity loans are, of course, not an option for everyone and they may be too time-consuming in some situations.
-However, it is relatively quick and easy to use credit cards or debit cards to pay the income tax bill whether you file your income tax return by mailing a paper copy or by computer.
+It is relatively quick and easy to use credit cards or debit cards to pay the income tax bill whether you file your income tax return by mailing a paper copy or by computer.
 Several companies are authorized service providers for purposes of accepting credit card or debit card payments.
-Only those cards approved by IRS may be used.
+They can only use the cards the IRS approves.
 However, as with other loans from businesses, credit card loans are likely to be at relatively high-interest rates and the interest is not deductible.
 Moreover, the service providers also charge a fee based on the amount you are paying.

-Installment agreement request.
-Another way to defer your tax payments is to request IRS to enter into an installment payment agreement with you.
-This request is made on Form 9465 or by applying for a payment agreement online.
-IRS charges a fee for installment agreements, which will be deducted from your first payment after your request is approved.
+Another way to defer your tax payments is to request the IRS to enter into an installment payment agreement with you.
+You can make this request on Form 9465 or by applying for a payment agreement online.
+The IRS charges a fee for installment agreements.
+They will deduct the fees from your first payment after they approve your request.
 Form 9465 requires less information than the hardship extension application.
-If the liability is under $50,000, you will not be required to submit financial statements.
-Even if your request to pay in installments is granted, you will be charged interest on any tax not paid by its due date.
-But the late payment penalty will be half the usual rate (1/4% instead of 1/2%), if you file your return by the due date (including extensions).
+If the liability is under $50,000, they will not require you to submit financial statements.
+Even if they grant your request they will still charge you interest on any tax you do not pay by the due date.
+The late payment penalty will be half the usual rate (1/4% instead of 1/2%), if you file your return by the due date (including extensions).

-Note that an installment agreement request can be made after your hardship extension period expires.
-Additionally, IRS has the authority to enter into an installment agreement calling for less than full payment of the tax liability over the term of the agreement.
+Note that you can do an installment agreement request after your hardship extension period expires.
+Additionally, the IRS has the authority to enter into an installment agreement calling for less than full payment of the tax liability over the term of the agreement.
 It may do so if it determines such an agreement will facilitate partial collection of the liability.
-IRS may also terminate an installment agreement if the information you provided to IRS in applying for the agreement proves inaccurate or incomplete or IRS believes collection of the tax involved is in jeopardy.
+The IRS may also terminate an installment agreement.
+If the information you provided to the IRS in applying for the agreement is inaccurate, incomplete or the IRS believes collection of the tax involved is in jeopardy.
 Finally, the IRS can even modify or terminate an installment agreement if any of the following occur: